 Pioneer & Global Arrays: Woods Hole Oceanographic Institution

 Woods Hole Oceanographic Institution is responsible for the Coastal Global Scale Nodes (CGSN), consisting of the Coastal Pioneer Array, and 3 Global Array moorings and their associated autonomous vehicles.
 The Coastal Pioneer Array is located off the mid-Atlantic coast.
 Global Arrays include three high latitude sites: Irminger Sea off Greenland, a reduced array in the Southern Ocean at 55°S, 90°W, and Ocean Station Papa in the Gulf of Alaska.

 Endurance Array: Oregon State University

-Oregon State University is responsible for the Coastal Endurance Array moorings and autonomous vehicles.
+Oregon State University is responsible for O&M of the Coastal Endurance Array moorings and autonomous vehicles.
 The Coastal Endurance Array is located in the Northeast Pacific.

 Cabled Array: University of Washington

-The University of Washington is is leading design and construction of the OOI Cabled Array including its cabled seafloor systems and moorings.
+The University of Washington is responsible for the O&M of the OOI Cabled Array including its cabled seafloor systems and moorings.

 - Deb Kelley, Chief Scientist